Your guide to setting up a natural nursery

 Author: Una Phelan, Environmental Scientist, mum and owner of Econscious Living.
-The recommendations made by Una in this blog are based on her experience and neither Econscious Living nor Wholehearted Family Health have an affiliation to the products or brands discussed.
+The recommendations made by Una in this blog are based on her experience and neither Econscious Living nor Wholehearted Family Health have an affiliation with the products or brands discussed.
 Econscious living and Wholehearted Family Health have a business relationship.

 Are you expecting a baby?

 Perhaps you’re thinking of painting or decorating your nursery and would like to ensure the room is a healthy and non-toxic environment to give your child the best possible start in life…

 If so, here is a guide to creating a natural nursery with non-toxic products and my general recommendations, based on my own experience as both a mother and an Environmental Scientist.

 My children are now nine and four.
 Over the past ten years, I have learned a lot – mostly, about what not to do!

 I worked non-stop during my first pregnancy.
 Most of my working career was spent chasing deadlines, one after the other, yet one of the biggest deadlines of my life, motherhood, I didn’t pay much attention to.
 This meant that when my firstborn arrived, I got a lot of stuff right, but plenty wrong too (and some of the time I just got lucky!).

 So while I’m sure most of you would agree there is no book or advice in the world that can ever prepare you for the life-changing experience that parenting is, I’d love for you to be more prepared than I was, with these tips for giving your child the healthiest start possible by removing non-toxic products from their environment.